Diomedes: Book X

 Agamemnon and Menelaus rounded up their principal commanders to get ready for battle the next day.
 They woke up Odysseus, Nestor, Ajax, Diomedes and Idomeneus.
 While the others were sleeping inside their tents, king Diomedes was seen outside his tent clad in his armour sleeping upon an ox skin, already well-prepared for any problem he may encounter at night.
 During the Achaean council held, Agamemnon asked for a volunteer to spy on the Trojans.
 Again, it was Diomedes who stepped forward.

 The son of Tydeus explained "If another will go with me, I could do this in greater confidence and comfort.
 When two men are together, one of them may see some opportunity which the other has not caught sight of; if a man is alone he is less full of resource, and his wit is weaker."
 These words inspired many other heroes to step forward.
 Agamemnon put Diomedes in charge of the mission and asked him to choose a companion himself.
 The hero instantly selected Odysseus for he was loved by Athena and was quick witted.
 Although Odysseus had deserted Diomedes in the battlefield that very day, instead of criticizing him, the latter praised his bravery in front of others.
-Odysseus' words hinted that he actually did not wish to be selected.

 Meanwhile, in a similar council held by Hector, not a single prince or king would volunteer to spy on Achaeans.
 Finally Hector managed to send Dolon, a good runner, after making a false oath (promising him Achilles' horses after the victory).

 On their way to the Trojan camp, Diomedes and Odysseus discovered Dolon approaching the Achaean camp.
 The two kings lay among the corpses till Dolon passed them and ran after him.
 Dolon proved to be the better runner but Athena infused fresh strength into the son of Tydeus for she feared some other Achaean might earn the glory of being first to hit Dolon.
 Diomedes threw his spear over Dolon's shoulders and ordered him to stop.